 Charles Conder was one of the key founders of the Heidelberg school of Australian Impressionism with Tom Roberts, Frederick McCubbin and Arthur Streeton.

-Together with Roberts, Streeton and McCubbin, Conder was one of the principal contributors to the 9 × 5 Impression Exhibition of August 1889, which consisted of impressions of bush and city life rapidly painted on cigar box lids and displayed in an Aesthetic interior, epitomised in Conder’s lively portrait sketch of Roberts, An Impressionist (Tom Roberts) ca.1889.
-The playful zigzagged background – based on a surveyor’s chain, referring to Roberts’ early employment in Sydney – prefigures Conder’s decorative style, characteristic of his later European work, as well as echoing the cover of the 9 × 5 Impression Exhibition catalogue which he designed.
+Together with Roberts, Streeton and McCubbin, Conder was one of the principal contributors to The 9 by 5 impression exhibition of August 1889, which consisted of impressions of bush and city life rapidly painted on cigar box lids, epitomised in Conder’s lively portrait sketch of Roberts, An Impressionist (Tom Roberts) c1889.
+The playful zigzagged background – based on a surveyor’s chain, referring to Roberts’ early employment in Sydney – prefigures Conder’s decorative style, characteristic of his later European work, as well as echoing the cover of the exhibition catalogue which he designed.

-Struck by Monet’s exhibition of haystack paintings, Conder travelled to Normandy in the spring to paint in the valley of the Seine, giving up a tonal palette in favour of pure colour.
-Falling ill in the winter of 1891, he convalesced in Mustapha, Algiers, writing to his friend the English artist William Rothenstein, “…Here one feels quite in Australia again even the old remembered gum trees have been transplanted and summer reigns…” The hot sands, Mustapha, Algiers 1891, was painted during this period, revealing Conder’s embrace of aestheticism and symbolism in its oblique view of subject matter in which the sandy beach is only distantly glimpsed as a tiny strip beneath the sky at the top of the canvas.
+Struck by Claude Monet’s exhibition of haystack paintings, Conder travelled to Normandy in the spring to paint in the valley of the Seine, giving up a tonal palette in favour of pure colour.
+Falling ill in the winter of 1891, he convalesced in Mustapha, Algiers, writing to a friend, the English artist William Rothenstein: ‘…Here one feels quite in Australia again even the old remembered gum trees have been transplanted and summer reigns…’ The hot sands, Mustapha, Algiers 1891 was painted during this period, revealing Conder’s embrace of aestheticism and symbolism in its oblique view of subject matter in which the sandy beach is only distantly glimpsed as a tiny strip beneath the sky at the top of the canvas.

 By the mid 1890s, Conder became involved with art nouveau, broadening the scope of his work to include book illustration and decorative painting on silk, from fans, panels, screens and ‘overdoors’ to silk dresses.
-The awakening ca.1895, a study for a fan design, and Béatrix et Calyste 1899, a lithograph based on Balzac, embody his flair for ornamental fantasies, revealing his love of literature peopled by courtesans, troubadours and poets in an imagined world of intrigue and love.
+The awakening c1895, a study for a fan design, and Béatrix et Calyste 1899, a lithograph based on a novel by French writer Honoré de Balzac, embody his flair for ornamental fantasies, revealing his love of literature peopled by courtesans, troubadours and poets in an imagined world of intrigue and love.

-Although he acquired a London studio in 1896 and resided there from 1902, leading a fashionable social life, Conder was drawn to English coastal towns, enamoured by the elemental qualities of sea, sky, and sand.
-Characterised by a vivacious, high-key simplicity, The sands, Newquay 1906, represents a return to plein-airism for the artist that recalls his earlier ebullient Australian beach scenes.
-Painted while convalescing from a stroke, Conder never fully recovered and died in 1909 just past his fortieth birthday.
+Although he acquired a London studio in 1896 and lived there from 1902, leading a fashionable social life, Conder was drawn to English coastal towns, enamoured by the elemental qualities of sea, sky and sand.
+Characterised by a vivacious, high-key simplicity, The sands, Newquay 1906 represents a return to plein-airism for Conder that recalls his earlier ebullient Australian beach scenes.
+He painted the work while convalescing from a stroke from which he never fully recovered; he died in 1909, just after his 40th birthday.

-A major exhibition of his work was organized at the Anthony Hordern Gallery, Sydney, 1927, followed by a retrospective at Graves Art Gallery, Sheffield, 1967, and, more recently, at the Art Gallery of New South Wales in 2003.
+A major exhibition of Conder’s work was organised at the Anthony Hordern Gallery, Sydney in 1927, followed by a retrospective at Graves Art Gallery, Sheffield in 1967 and, more recently, at the Art Gallery of New South Wales in 2003.
 Conder’s work also featured in the Australian Impressionism exhibition at the National Gallery of Victoria in 2007 and Australia at the Royal Academy of Arts in London in 2013.